wp-plugins/wp-conditional-captcha/readme.txt

 == Changelog ==

+= 2.8 =
+* Added the ability to customise the appearance and language of reCAPTCHA

 = 2.7 =
 * Ensure that passed CAPTCHAs are reported as false positives to Akismet/TypePad Antispam.
 Thanks to [Kevin](http://www.investitwisely.com) for the suggestion.
 * Added the option to place passed comments in the moderation queue